Kong/docs.konghq.com/app/_src/gateway/plugin-development/custom-entities.md

         id = typedefs.uuid,
       },
       {
-        -- also interted by the DAO itself created_at = typedefs.auto_timestamp_s,
+        -- also inserted by the DAO itself created_at = typedefs.auto_timestamp_s,
       },
       {